ViggieM/minimalistdjango/_posts/2023-09-11-debugging-in-vscode.md

   - debugging
 categories:
   - Know your tools
+excerpt: "How to debug a python application in VSCode"
 ---

-How to debug a python application in VSCode.

 The advantage of using **debugpy** and VSCode is the simplicity.
 Whether you have your application locally or inside a Docker container, as long as you can reach the port exposed